LoHist-PD Side Effects

 Generic Name: brompheniramine / pseudoephedrine

-Note: This page contains side effects data for the generic drug brompheniramine / pseudoephedrine.
-It is possible that some of the dosage forms included below may not apply to the brand name LoHist-PD.
+Note: This page contains information about the side effects of brompheniramine / pseudoephedrine.
+Some of the dosage forms included on this document may not apply to the brand name LoHist-PD.

 For the Consumer

 Applies to brompheniramine / pseudoephedrine: capsules, controlled-release and sustained-release capsules, drops, elixir, liquid, suspension, sustained-release tablets, syrup, tablets

 Check with your doctor if any of these most COMMON side effects persist or become bothersome: